suren-ispiryan/Amazon-laravel/README.md

 + Ability set default one from available addresses before buying products.
 + Show ordered list.
 + Adding and reducing product count form cart-products and ready-to-buy pages.
+- Can save the product from the cart into the “Save for later” list.
+-
 My Store
 + Product CRUD.
 + Name.